priyadp1/agent_consensus/README.md

 # Agent Consensus

 A multi-agent framework for studying consensus and opinion dynamics across language models.
-Three GPT-4.1 family models (`gpt-4.1-nano`, `gpt-4.1-mini`, `gpt-4.1`) deliberate over survey and factual questions across multiple rounds, allowing analysis of disagreement, deference, and accuracy as a function of model size and identity visibility.
+Three agents deliberate over survey and factual questions across multiple rounds, allowing analysis of disagreement, deference, and accuracy as a function of model size and identity visibility.
+Experiments use either the GPT-4.1 family (`gpt-4.1-nano`, `gpt-4.1-mini`, `gpt-4.1`) or a random family of frontier models (`Mistral-Large-3`, `Llama-4-Maverick-17B-128E-Instruct-FP8`, `Phi-4`).

 ---